 - 1 package pappardelle pasta (or your favourite pasta)

-- 500g fresh uncased sausage
+- 500g fresh uncased sausage (or 3 sausages worth)

 - 2 packs of large gourmet mushrooms, sliced (I like to use a mix of cremini, portobello and mushroom)